austcms/php_example/README.markdown

 1) Download Aust.
 In this example, we deployed the CMS in the admin/ folder (which is the default).

+2) Create a MySQL database called 'aust\_php\_example' (UTF-8, please).
+If you want, you can configure the connection in admin/config/database.php file.

-2) Access Aust and install it.
+3) Access Aust and install it.
 If you never installed Aust, just open http://localhost/path\_to\_aust in your browsers.
 See the documentation for further details about _Installing Aust_.

-3) Inside the Admin Panel, create a new Structure called *News* using the *Textual* module.
+4) Inside the Admin Panel, create a new Structure called *News* using the *Textual* module.
 See the documentation for further details about _Installing Modules_.

-4) Insert some content to the new generated Structure.
+5) Insert some content to the new generated Structure.

-5) Now go to index.php (outside Aust) and you should see your content there.
+6) Now go to index.php (outside Aust) and you should see your content there.

 ### How the code works